sevenecks/moo-package-manager/README.md

 3. Select `Slither's MOO Packages`
 4. Select the lastest version of `Diff Utilities`
 5. Review the package data and select `yes` when ready
-6. `@view-package` to see what the package will install
+6. `@view-package loaded` to see what the package will install
 7. `@install-package` to kick off the package installation
 8. Review the data presented and enter `yes` when ready to install.
 9. Follow the prompts to create a new object and install the package.